WHEN TO VOTE: Consolidated Election will be held on Tuesday, April 6, 2021

 As many of you are already aware, there will be a referendum placed on the ballot for the Consolidated Election to be held on Tuesday, April 6, 2021.
 This referendum requests that that the voters of Tri-City Community Unit School District #1 approve the limiting rate to be increased by an additional amount equal to 0.07% above the limiting rate for school purposes for levy year 2019 and be equal to 3.92% of the equalized assessed value of the taxable property therein for levy year 2021.

 The goal of this referendum is to generate a stronger and more stable stream of revenue to support the growing costs of the technology and tools necessary to provide the best learning experience possible for the students of Tri-City, as well as to improve aging school facilities for both in-classroom and extracurricular activities.
-This referendum question was specifically designed to meet those needs while NOT INCREASING PROPERTY TAXES for the residents of the district.
+This referendum question was specifically designed to meet those needs while not having any significant increase in the property tax rate for the residents of the district.
 Existing bond obligations are ending, which are scheduled to provide a reduction to a different part of the total tax levy, which should completely offset taxes from the referendum (if passed).
 It is with a forward-looking and student-centered vision that the Tri-City Board of Education has made the decision to submit this proposal to our communities.

 The following links contains factual information regarding this referendum, including enrollment, finances, and documents specific to Tri-City Schools’ plans for the approved funds.
 Again, the goal is to improve Tri-City schools at no additional cost to the district's taxpayers.